Mohamed-H-Hussein/Multi-Omics-Analysis-of-Multiple-Sclerosis-Lesions/README.md

 ##  🌟 Acknowledgment

-This project was developed as part of the **ABCON 2025 Multi-Omics Workshop**, during the session:
+This project was developed as part of the **ABCON 2025 Workshop**, during the session:
 **"🔬 Discovering Disease Pathways from Multi-Omics Data"**

 We gratefully acknowledge the valuable guidance and instruction provided by: